What is a credit limit? Can it positively or negatively affect my credit score?

 Does applying for a credit limit increase affect your credit score?

-However, it’s worth mentioning that if you apply for multiple credit limit increases in a short space of time, you’ll see a bigger and longer reduction of your credit score.
+However, it’s worth mentioning that if you apply for multiple credit limit increases in a short space of time, you’ll likely see your score go lower and take longer to improve.

 Does going over your credit limit affect your credit score?

-It will often be possible to go over your agreed amount.
-Your credit card might let you do it, but that doesn’t mean it’s a good idea.
+It’s best to avoid going over your credit limit if you can.
+It will often be possible to go over your agreed amount but just because your credit card might let you do it, it doesn’t mean it’s a good idea.
 It will have a negative impact on your credit score.

 If you find yourself going over your credit limit repeatedly, you may even see your credit limit reduced as well.
-As mentioned before, this can have an affect on your credit utilisation rate which has a big impact on your credit score.
+As mentioned before, this can have an affect on your credit utilisation rate, which has a big impact on your report.

-A great way to avoid going over your credit limit is to set any alerts and notifications which are available from your bank or credit card providers.
-They will let you know how much of your credit limit you are using, help you avoid missed repayments and stay on top of your money.
-Looking after your finances will look after your credit score!
+A great way to avoid going over your limit is to set any alerts and notifications which are available from your bank or credit card providers.
+They will let you know how much of your credit limit you are using, help you avoid missed repayments, and keep you on top of your money.
+Looking after your finances will look after your credit.

 Does a declined credit limit increase affect your credit score?

 If you apply for a credit limit increase, you will sometimes find that your application is declined.
-This could be because the credit card provider decides:
+There are a few reasons why the credit card provider might make this decision:

-• that you may not be able to afford to repay your increased credit based on your earnings
+• They believe you may not be able to afford to repay your increased credit based on your earnings

-• or that you have too many other borrowing agreements.
+• You have too many other borrowing agreements

-Hard credit searches will likely reduce your credit score temporarily.
-That’s not a big problem, but you want to make sure that you are as likely as possible to be accepted when you apply as too many searches in a six month period will have a negative impact on your credit score.
+Hard credit searches will likely reduce your credit score temporarily so it’s important to make sure you are as likely as possible to be accepted when you apply.
+It’s not a big problem if your score dips from one check but too many searches in a six month period will begin to have a negative impact.

 What can I do if my credit limit reduced my credit score?